LaithODU/CS410-Team-1/HOME.md

 * On average, the American consumer wastes around $1,300 on food annually (Conrad, 2020).

 # Problem
-<p>Consumers lack the necessary tools to track their food inventory, which not only puts an unnecessary burden on their finances but also causes a significant negative impact on the environment.</p>
+Consumers lack the necessary tools to track their food inventory, which not only puts an unnecessary burden on their finances but also causes a significant negative impact on the environment.

 # Problem Characteristics
 * Remembering all the purchased food can be overwhelming.